btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 ```

 This will start the restore process by unpacking the backup file.
-If it can't find the file in the provided path, the script will give out an error.
+If it can't find the file in the provided path, the script will exit with an error.

 ```
 "\n🚨 $backup_path does not exist.\n\n"